pompeybug/website/src/content/articles/2011-09-04-news-update.md

 title: September news update
 id: 2690
 tags:
-  - Events
+  - events
   - Infrastructure Issue
-  - Meetings
+  - meetings
   - newsletter
-  - Rides
+  - rides
 date: 2011-09-04 12:26:30
 todo:
   - Articles on this site are being migrated to a new format.